SAP-samples/teched2022-IN280/exercises/ex2/ex23/readme.md

 #### Prequisites:

-- You are logged in to the [SAP Cloud ALM tenant](https://teched22-cloudalm-003.authentication.eu10.hana.ondemand.com/) and to the SAP Integration Suite tenant you are assigned to.
+- You are logged in to the SAP Integration Suite tenant you are assigned to.
 - Your Cloud Integration service is already registered.
 If not please run through exercise [Register a Cloud Integration tenant in LMS](/exercises/ex1/ex11/).

 ## Exercise steps